YoCTEggy/YoCTEggy/README.md

 <h1>💿 About Me 💿</h1>
 <p>- 🐣 The name's Wed/Egg.<br>
   - 🪨 16 years old. <br>
-  - ⌨️ I'm currently learning about Wed Designing/Programming. <br>
+  - ⌨️ I'm currently learning about Web Designing/Programming. <br>
   - 🇲🇾 Malaysian <br>
   - 💪 Likes to go to the gym during free time. <br>
   - 🍃 Trying to do better in life.